Page last updated:

 This topic describes features of HTTP routing handled by the Cloud Foundry (CF) router.

-If an application returns a
+If an app returns a

-VCAP_ID, containing a unique identifier for the application instance.
 On subsequent requests, the client must provide both the

-VCAP_ID cookies.
 The CF routing tier uses the

 HTTP traffic passed from the CF router to an app includes the the following HTTP headers: